elizrgrs/elizrgrs.github.io/README.md

 ### I love music in all forms listening, making, sharing, and experiencing!

 #### Radio
+I am a programming volunteer at [KUTZ.FM](https://www.kutzfm.org/), the local freeform radio station of Sacramento championing truly indie music.
+I index all music sent to the station and send out descriptions and recommendations to our DJ's! <b>Local bands and other indie artists: send your music in for programming at [programming@kutzfm.org](mailto:programming@kutzfm.org)!!.</b> KUTZ is all volunteer run and community funded.
+[Become a donor today!](https://www.kutzfm.org/fundraiser/)

-For the past few years I've co-hosted Wizards.fm with my fellow mage DJ NO. Go listen to our show Saturday afternoons 4-5pm PST at [KSPC 88.7 Claremont](https://kspc.org/), where you can find everything from experimental electronic to riot grrrl punk.
-Now that we've graduated from spellcrafting school, it will continue to play through August before disapearing from the airwaves...
+For the past four years I co-hosted Wizards.fm with my fellow mage DJ NO at [KSPC 88.7 Claremont](https://kspc.org/).
+Now that we've graduated from spellcrafting school, you can find Wizards.fm once in a blue moon as an archival show...

 #### Musicking
 I play guitar (both electric and acoustic), piano, and occasionally the drums.
 In the past I've enjoyed playing in local concerts with friends, with one highlight being our Chappell Roan cover band.
 Once in a blue moon I break out the deck and DJ.
 I'm always looking for more friends to jam with so if any of this is your vibe, reach out!